-- a: Ensure that the primary shopping area successfully absorbs Southgate into the trading patterns and character of the city centre by not making provision for a further large scale comparison retail project - b: Enable small to medium sized comparison retail development that improves the shopping offer and enhances the reputation of the city centre. - c: Protect and where possible enhance the vitality and viability of district and local centres.

-d: Focus additional convenience retail floorspace (beyond existing commitments) within and on the edge of existing centres before considering out-of-centre sites that might improve the spatial pattern of provision across the city.
+- a: Ensure that the primary shopping area successfully absorbs Southgate into the trading patterns and character of the city centre by not making provision for a further large scale comparison retail project - b: Enable small to medium sized comparison retail development that improves the shopping offer and enhances the reputation of the city centre. - c: Protect and where possible enhance the vitality and viability of district and local centres. - d: Focus additional convenience retail floorspace (beyond existing commitments) within and on the edge of existing centres before considering out-of-centre sites that might improve the spatial pattern of provision across the city. - e: enable the provision of neighbourhood retail services at Ensleigh, Warminster Road, Foxhill, Weston Green Belt and at Odd Down Green Belt.